 This is why you must try my Cauliflower Rice recipe!
 I added the cooked cauli-rice to the chicken roasting dish halfway through and it absorbs all that glorious smoked paprika flavour.
 This is chicken & chorizo bake is a great family dinner that can be enjoyed with a fresh side salad.
 This chicken and chorizo bake uses the Fats of Life Cauliflower Rice recipe, which you will notice only serves 4.
 You should therefore make 1 and 1/2 times that cauli-rice recipe to yield enough for 6 people (and this is also how the macros were calculated.)

-Heat the second tablespoon olive oil (or melt the lard) in a large, non-stick pan and fry three of the chicken pieces skin-side DOWN until the skin is golden and crispy.
+- Heat the lard in a large, non-stick pan and fry three of the chicken pieces skin-side DOWN until the skin is golden and crispy.
 Turn each piece over and cook on the underside for only a minute.
 Remove and place skin-side UP into a large casserole dish or deep baking tray.
 (Use a dish larger than what you think you will need, as you will be adding plenty of cauliflower later.)

-Repeat the process with the remaining olive oil (or lard) and chicken thighs.
+- Repeat the process with the remaining chicken thighs.
 (We work in batches to avoid over-crowding the pan.)

 This recipes uses the Fats of Life Cauliflower Rice recipe, which you will notice only serves 4.
-You should therefore make 1 and 1/2 times the cauli-recipe recipe to yield enough for 6 people - as this is how the macros were calculated.
+You should therefore make 1.5 x the cauli-recipe recipe to yield enough for 6 people - as this is how the macros were calculated.

 Calories 653Kcal / 2732kJ

 Wheat (may be found in chorizo - check label)

 See all the Poultry recipes on Fats of Life: